- I’m a lifelong New Englander. When the temps start to rise, I head out with my family on a Northeast summer getaway.

 4. Bar Harbor and Acadia National Park, Maine

 Head to the very tip of Northern Maine for spectacular scenery, fresh seafood, and warm-but-not-too-warm summer weather.
 There’s plenty to do on and around the water in Bar Harbor, Maine—sea kayaking is a particular favorite here—and when you tire of the ocean, head to Northern Maine’s mighty peaks for some crisp alpine air (not to mention epic sunrises for the early birds).

 AUTUMNAL BLISS: 10 Best New England Towns for Fall Family Getaways

 In nearby Acadia National Park (one of the best bang-for-your-buck affordable family vacation destinations in the entire country), you can explore more than a hundred miles of trails and old carriage roads, many of them shaded by ancient trees that nicely protect you from the summer heat.
 Not that the weather ever gets too hot here: Average summer highs hover in the mid-70s, and typical lows are in the 50s.
-That’s perfect weather for outdoor fun no matter if you prefer the ocean or the mountain trails.
+That’s perfect weather for outdoor fun no matter if you prefer the ocean or the mountain hiking trails.

 5. Lake Placid and the Adirondack Mountains, New York

-In Lake Placid, summer temperatures average in the low to mid-70s for the months of June, July, and August.
+In Lake Placid, temperatures in the summer months average in the low to mid-70s for the months of June, July, and August.
 And while this quiet little resort town will always be best known for its Winter Olympics glory (“Do you believe in miracles?
 Yes!”), Lake Placid and the surrounding Adirondack Mountains are about as cool and low-key a summer destination as you’ll find anywhere in the Northeast.

-BEYOND THE BIG APPLE: 13 Best New York Vacations for Families
+BEYOND THE BIG APPLE: 13 Best New York Family Vacations Beyond the Big Apple

 There’s no shortage of things to do here, either.
-With countless upscale hotels and fine dining restaurants, a cute downtown with shops and cafes, several historic Olympic sites to visit, more mountain trails than you can shake a hiking stick at, and plenty of gentle ponds and lakes for canoeing or kayaking (maps and rentals are readily available), your only regret will be that your summer getaway isn’t longer.
+With countless upscale hotels and fine dining restaurants, a cute downtown with shops and cafes, several historic Olympic sites to visit, state parks, more mountain trails than you can shake a hiking stick at, and plenty of gentle ponds and lakes for canoeing or kayaking (maps and rentals are readily available), your only regret will be that your summer getaway isn’t longer.